glfw/glfw/README.md

 example, on Ubuntu and other distributions based on Debian GNU/Linux, you need to install the `xorg-dev` and `libglu1-mesa-dev` packages.
 The former pulls in all X.org header packages and the latter pulls in the Mesa OpenGL and GLU packages.
+GLFW itself doesn't need or use GLU, but some of the examples do.
 Note that using header files and libraries from Mesa during compilation *will not* tie your binaries to the Mesa implementation of OpenGL.

 ### Generating files with CMake

-Once you have all necessary dependencies, it is time to generate the project files or makefiles for your development environment.
+Once you have all necessary dependencies it is time to generate the project files or makefiles for your development environment.
 CMake needs to know two paths for this: the path to the source directory and the target path for the generated files and compiled binaries.
 If these are the same, it is called an